xransum/blog/_posts/2023-07-06-understanding-virtualization.md

 ---
 title: "Understanding Virtualization: Unleashing the Power of Virtual Environments"
-excerpt: "Explore the functionalities and benefits of virtualization, including virtual LANs (VLANs) and other fundamental virtualized components, and understand how it revolutionizes the deployment and management of digital infrastructure."
+excerpt: "Explore the functionalities and benefits of virtualization, including virtual LANs (VLANs) and other fundamental virtualized components."
 categories:
-  - Technology
-  - Virtualization
+  - Computing
 tags:
   - Virtualization
   - Hypervisor